How to Find a Reliable Supplier in China: The Ultimate 2026 Sourcing Guide

 Step 6: Arrival & Customs Clearance

-Step 7: Final Delivery
+7. Final Delivery

-The goods are picked up from the port and delivered to your warehouse, shop, or home
+The goods are picked up from the port and delivered to your warehouse, shop, or home.

 Building a Strong Supply Chain: What Happens After Your First Shipment